 The Bonsai Development Intensive is a three-day course for enthusiasts who enjoy growing bonsai at different stages of development.
-We’ll cover refinement techniques such as wiring and styling as well as basic approaches to creating bonsai from seed, from cutting, or from field-grown material.
+We’ll cover refinement techniques such as wiring and styling as well as basic approaches to creating bonsai from younger material.

-The topics and techniques covered in a given session will vary from season to season and may include watering, monitoring and managing tree health, fertilizing, cutback and thinning, wound treatment, sacrifice branches, layering, needle pulling, defoliation, grafting, heavy bending, creating deadwood, and wiring and styling.
-Unlike other bonsai intensive programs, the Development Intensive will focus on refinement techniques AND basic development techniques for improving young trees.
+The topics covered in a given session will vary from season to season.
+Unlike other intensive programs, the Development Intensive will focus on refinement techniques and basic development techniques for improving young trees.
+Sample topics include cutback, wiring, styling, repotting, grafting, fertilizing, layering, carving, defoliation, juniper care, pine technique, watering, and monitoring and managing tree health.

 We’ll work on different species throughout the year including azalea, crabapple, juniper (domestic species and shimpaku), maple (Japanese and trident), oak (cork and coast live), plum, pine (black and red), and quince (Chinese and flowering).

 Written work and lectures are kept to a minimum so we can focus on practical techniques for developing and refining bonsai.